 ON THIS PAGE: You will read about your child’s medical care after treatment for Wilms tumor is finished and why this follow-up care is important.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

-Follow-up care for Wilms tumor includes regular visits to the doctor for physical examinations, blood and urine tests, and imaging tests (CT scans, ultrasounds, and x-rays).
-At first, these visits and tests will be more frequent (such as every three months).
-Eventually, the time between checkups will increase until five years after treatment when your child will be scheduled for a follow-up visit once a year.
+Follow-up care for a Wilms tumor includes regular visits to the doctor for physical examinations, blood and urine tests, and imaging tests, such as CT scans, ultrasounds, and x-rays.
+At first, these visits and tests will be more frequent, such as every three months.
+The time between checkups will increase until five years after treatment when your child will be scheduled for a follow-up visit once a year.

 Watching for recurrence

 One goal of follow-up care is to check for a recurrence.
 A tumor recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
 The doctor will also ask specific questions about your child’s health.
 Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of tumor originally diagnosed and the types of treatment given.

 Managing long-term and late side effects of childhood cancer